-Supportability analysis should also include an initial estimate of the cost to each analysis.
-It should also rate the degree of cost effectiveness of performing each analysis, given the projected costs, the anticipated benefit to be derived, and the program schedule constraints under which it must be conducted.
-These ratings should then be used to tailor supportability analyses to conform to overall Acquisition Strategy, plans, schedules, and funding.
+Supportability analysis should also include an initial estimate of the cost of each analysis.
+It should also rate the degree of cost-effectiveness of performing each analysis, given the projected costs, the anticipated benefit to be derived, and the program schedule constraints under which it must be conducted.
+These ratings should then be used to tailor supportability analyses to conform to the overall Acquisition Strategy, plans, schedules, and funding.

 Supportability analysis includes the integration of various analytical techniques with the objective of designing and developing an effective and efficient logistics support infrastructure.
 The primary techniques used in supportability analysis are:

 - Failure Effects and Criticality Analysis (FMECA)

 - Reliability Centered Maintenance Analysis (RCMA)